charmgil/M-CTBN/Readme.txt

 To train a model, use CTBN/MC/train_MC.m.
 To use a trained model for prediction, use CTBN/MC/predict_MC.m.

-demo.m contains a demonstration script that learns and uses the CTBN models on the emotions dataset [Trohidis et al. 2008].
+demo.m contains a demonstration script that learns and uses the MC models on the flags dataset [Eduardo, Plastino, Freitas 2013] using 10-fold cross validation.

 ----